Chocolate Cereal

 2. Remove from heat and pour the mixture over the chocolate cereal in a large mixing bowl.
 Stir until evenly coated.

-3. If desired, mix in chocolate chips for extra indulgence.
+3. Optional: Mix in chocolate chips for extra indulgence.

 4. Press the mixture firmly into a lined 8×8-inch pan.